snike15243/AllesNL/README.md

 ### Final Notes

 This tutorial covers the basic logic of AllesNL.
-For examples of how external services are integrated, please refer to the Template Mini-App: `AllesNL/mini-apps/template`.
+For example of how external services are integrated, please refer to the Template Mini-App: `AllesNL/mini-apps/template`.
 Adding additional functionality to your mini-apps largely corresponds to developing a standard web application with Spring backend and in that sense, the team hopes that AllesNL does not introduce much additional complexity.
 In the future, we aim to integrate a smoother and more robust workflow between the mobile app and the mini-app backend, as well as provide support for modern web applications and provide detailed documentation of core AllesNL functions.